omarandstuff/reducthor/README.md

 ### Dynamic path

-You can specify dynamic paths that should by constructed on the fly.
-Like probably you need the path to contain the id of the posts you would like to request.
+You can specify dynamic paths that should be built on the fly.
+Like probably you need the path to contain the id of a specific post.

 ```js
 // actions/getPost.js